 It has been my experience that feeling bad about feeling bad only made me feel worse.
 It was like piling one more negative emotion to deal with on top of everything else.
 If you are divorced and feeling alone and funked you are experiencing normal feelings.
 Accept that it is fine to feel how you’re feeling…berating yourself over valid feelings doesn’t do anything except make you feel worse.

 You need to also give yourself permission to enjoy the holiday season regardless of what kind of adversity you have or, are experiencing.
 Feeling lonely and isolated doesn’t have to become a foregone conclusion.
-Just because you aren’t feeling the holiday season is no reason to immerse yourself in maudlin activities while others are out and about enjoy the holidays.
+Just because you aren’t feeling the holiday season is no reason to immerse yourself in maudlin activities while others are out and about enjoying the holidays.

 Here are a few suggestions that will hopefully help alleviate some stress and help you feel a bit more of the holiday spirit.